sahilrajput03/learning_sql/W3schools.md

 - Selects all columns from Cutomers table.
 SELECT * FROM Customers

+- - Select all the values from the Country and Age column in the Customers table.
+SELECT Country, Age FROM Customers;

 - Select all the different values from the Country column in the Customers table.
 SELECT DISTINCT Country FROM Customers;